usnistgov/ESCWaveformGenerator/README.md

 * By default, the GUI tool expects an *.xlsx file that contains each *.dat file name (IQ 16-bit integers) for radar files along with a parameter ADCScaleFactor for floating point conversion.

 * TDD LTE signals can be generated via MATLAB LTE toolbox or captured from an RF device.
-In addition, channel effect can be applied in the GUI for the LTE signals.
+In addition, channel effect can be applied in the GUI for the simulated LTE signals.

 # 3. Development Details
 - Current development using MATLAB 2017b